philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

 # Conclusion
-Vertex labelling allow for parallelism of many parts of the scheme.
-I have vertices being labeled but do not take advantage of this in my application.
+Vertex labelling allows for parallelism of many parts of the scheme.
+I have vertices being labelled but do not take advantage of this in my application.

 Experimentally, I found removing illegal vertices using the greedy algorithm